bigtangle/server/README.md

 recursive select of the block DAG graph:

-my child select * from block where prevBlockHash= :myblockhash
+my child select * from block where prevBlockHash= :myblockhash tip as block with no child, the select return empty

 Transactions is defined by TransactionInput and TransactionOutput TransactionInput has a point to the original output